 - All EOF applicants are required to submit an IRS Tax Return Transcript for the two years prior to expected enrollment, in addition to any other financial verification documents requested.

 - Provide all other requested financial aid documents to determine your financial eligibility.

-The EOF program has limited enrollment capacity and is filled on a first-come, first-serve basis.
+The EOF program has limited enrollment capacity and is filled on a first-come, first-served basis.

 EOF transfer students are an integral part of the program at FDU.
 We strive to assist with your transition into a new setting and provide you with the necessary support to ensure your success.
 All transfer students must follow the steps below:

 - Complete and submit the online Undergraduate Study Application Form.
 Follow the instructions for Transfer students.

 - Download, complete, and mail the EOF Application (DocuSign) to the Office of Admissions at FDU.